-Helping you get back to normal.
+Helping you transition to your new normal.

 Our medical, psychological and social services focus on:

 Education: offering you services and support for dealing with the side effects of cancer and cancer treatment.